vas3k/TaxHacker/README.md

 Take a photo on upload or a PDF and TaxHacker will automatically recognise, categorise and store transaction information.

-- Upload multiple documents and store in “unsorted” until you get the time to sort them out by hand or with an AI
+- Upload multiple documents and store in "unsorted" until you get the time to sort them out by hand or with an AI
 - Use LLM to extract key information like date, amount, and vendor
 - Automatically categorize transactions based on its content
 - Store everything in a structured format for easy filtering and retrieval